LAiSR-SK/AiRobustnessTestingKit-AiR-TK-/README.md

 **AI Robustness Testing Kit (AiR-TK)** is an AI testing framework built upon PyTorch that enables the AI security community to evaluate the AI models against adversarial attacks easily and comprehensively.
 Furthermore, Air-TK supports adversarial training, the de-facto technique to improve the robustness of AI models against adversarial attacks.
 Having easy access to state-of-the-art adversarial attacks and the baseline adversarial training method in one place will help the AI security community to replicate, re-use, and improve the upcoming attacks and defense methods.

 Although other solutions such as the [adversarial robustness toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox) and [MAIR](https://github.com/Harry24k/MAIR) have provided solutions for this in the past, they are not as comprehensive in breadth of provided attacks and defenses.

-# Why This Tool Could Contribute to Your AI Models
+## Usecases
-Our tool embodies our vision for the AI world: a need for frameworks that are not only easy to use but also centralized for effortless maintenance.
-Designed for engineers focused on building and optimizing models, this tool maximizes your focus on usability and functionality while ensuring adherence to security needs.
+Our tool fulfills one of the current gaps in the AI world: a need for simple evaluation of existing frameworks in order to determine the effectiveness of new attacks.

 ## Key Benefits:
-- Ease of Use: Our tool simplifies the process of integrating security needs(attacks and defense) into your AI models.
+- Ease of Use: Our tool simplifies the process of evaluating exisitng models and evaluation methods.
 - Centralized Maintenance: By centralizing various functionalities, our tool reduces the complexity of managing multiple libraries and tools.
 This streamlined approach allows for more efficient updates and maintenance.
-- Enhanced Usability: We prioritize user experience, ensuring that our tool is not only powerful but also user-friendly.
+- Enhanced Usability: We prioritize user experience, ensuring that our tool is user-friendly.
 This focus on usability means you can spend more time on model development and less time on troubleshooting.

 # Installation
 Our work is available via this repository and as a [PyPI package](https://pypi.org/project/airtk/).